tuxxi/OpenBurn-old/README.md

 ### OpenBurn Simulation
 ![OpenBurn results screen](https://i.imgur.com/poPY1MT.png)

-## Planned/In-Progress Features
+## Planned/In-Progress Features (\* - in progress)

-- Support for many different units
+- \*Animated cross section view of the motor burn
+- \*Mass flux at any point in the chamber
 - Every major 2D port (core) geometry
 - A 2D geometric-based regression model allowing for any arbitrary 2D grain shape.
 - An internal chemical equilibrium solver for shifting or frozen equlibrium, so the user can easily calculate necesscary propellant constants such as C\*, rho, gamma, T0, Pr, and more.
-- If the user supplies advanced propellant interal ballistics parameters such as Prandtl number, adiabatic flame temperature, and gas viscosity (calculated using OpenBurn's internal CE solver), OpenBurn will calculate erosive burning effects on the grain surface.
+- \*If the user supplies advanced propellant interal ballistics parameters such as Prandtl number, adiabatic flame temperature, and gas viscosity (calculated using OpenBurn's internal CE solver), OpenBurn will calculate erosive burning effects on the grain surface.

 ## Compiling